 For purposes of this section, the term "coastal zone enhancement objective" means any of the following objectives:

-Protection, restoration, or enhancement of the existing coastal base, or creation of new coastal wetlands.
+Protection, restoration, or enhancement of the existing coastal habitat, or creation of new coastal habitat.

-Preventing or significantly reducing threats to life and destruction of property by eliminating development and redevelopment in high-hazard areas, managing development in other hazard areas, and anticipating and managingthe effects of potential sea level rise and Great Lakes level rise.
+Increasing coastal resilience and prevent or reduce loss of life and property by developing coastal resilience plans, limiting development and redevelopment in high-hazard areas, protecting and restoring natural infrastructure features to reduce flood risk, or implementing projects to address and manage coastal hazards including sea level rise, Great Lakes level change, inundation, erosion, tsunamis, and coastal storms.

 Attaining increased opportunities for public access, taking into account current and future public access needs, to coastal areas of recreational, historical, aesthetic, ecological, or cultural value.

-Reducing marine debris entering the Nation's coastal and ocean environment by managing uses and activities that contribute to the entry of such debris.
+Reducing marine debris entering the Nation's coastal and ocean environment by managing uses and activities that contribute to the entry of such debris and implementing strategies to prevent input of marine debris into the marine environment.

 Development and adoption of procedures to assess, consider, and control cumulative and secondary impacts of coastal growth and development, including the collective effect on various individual uses or activities on coastal resources, such as coastal wetlands and fishery resources.